 Things To Do During Earth Hour In Sydney 2021

-As the largest global movement for the sake of the environment, the annual Earth Hour was launched by WWF in 2007 and sees millions of people in over 180 countries ditch electricity and switch off their lights (yes, this includes devices like phones and iPads!) as a symbolic gesture to show the need for stronger climate action.
+As the largest global movement for the sake of the environment, the annual Earth Hour, launched by WWF in 2007, sees millions of people in over 180 countries ditch electricity and switch off their lights (yes, this includes devices like phones and iPads!) as a symbolic gesture to show the need for stronger climate action.
 Seeing entire streets, buildings, landmarks and city skylines fade into complete darkness is an unmissable sight that has shed light on nature loss and the climate crisis.